WaLoVayu/POCOX3Pro-Linux-Guides/distros/archlinux.md

 ```

 ### Getting the panel model
-POCO X3 Pro has 2 panels, One is called Huaxing and one is called Tianma; You need to know which one you have, Picking the definitions of the other panel may be catastrophic and may cause permanent damage!!!!!
+POCO X3 Pro has 2 panels, Huaxing and Tianma; You need to know which one you have, Picking the definitions of the other panel may be catastrophic and may cause permanent damage!!!!!

 Run this command to determine what panel you have
 ```sh
 echo $(sudo cat /proc/cmdline |  tr " :=" "\n" | grep dsi) | tr " " "\n" | tail -1
 ```

-- dsi_j20s_42_02_0b_video_display: Means you have Hauxing panel
+- dsi_j20s_42_02_0b_video_display: Hauxing panel

-- dsi_j20s_36_02_0a_video_display: Means you have Tianma panel
+- dsi_j20s_36_02_0a_video_display: Tianma panel

 ### Installing the mainline kernel and other device specific things